keyvanakbary/learning-notes/books/designing-data-intensive-applications.md

 Basically, each partition is a small database of its own.

-The main reason for wanting to partition data is _scalability_, query load can be load cabe distributed across many processors.
+The main reason for wanting to partition data is _scalability_, query load can be load can be distributed across many processors.
 Throughput can be scaled by adding more nodes.

 ### Partitioning and replication